Program overview:

 First Peoples-led experiences is one of the key pillars under the Experience Victoria 2033 strategic plan.

-As part of the pillar’s focus, and a commitment in the Visitor Economy Recovery and Reform Plan, we’re developing a First Peoples Tourism Plan.
+As part of the pillar’s focus, and a commitment in the Visitor Economy Recovery and Reform Plan, we have developed a First Peoples Tourism Plan.

 Experience Victoria 2033 was released in May 2023 and is the state’s strategic plan to shape the future of Victoria’s visitor economy.
 The plan will strengthen Victoria’s enviable tourism offering by leveraging the state’s competitive advantages.
 First Peoples-led experiences is identified as one of five product priorities in Experience Victoria 2033, alongside wellness, arts and culture, food and drink, and nature.